Does New Jersey pay for unemployment and school as well?

 I live in New Jersey and have been unemployed for almost a year now.
 I'm currently collecting unemployment.
 Recently, I've consider going back to school to get a graduate degree.
 Does the state of New Jersey allow you to collect unemployment while going back to school part time/full time?
 Also, are there any government aids or any other sources that will help fund my education to improve my work skills while I'm not working?
 Thank you!

-I doubt you will get any WIA grant money for graduate school, but you might for certifications.
+I doubt you will get any WIA grant money for graduate school, but you might for certifications needed to bolster a degree.

 The USDOL says this about collecting unemployment while attending school in NJ.

-"Yes, disqualified, including vacation periods, unless student earned wages sufficient to qualify
+"Yes, claimant is disqualified, including vacation periods, unless student earned wages sufficient to qualify

 for benefits while attending school."